 Formal physical therapy, at least four visits over a six week course, including active muscle conditioning is required, or there must be an explicit statement in the clinical documents that explains why such physical therapy is contraindicated.
 The requirement for physical therapy will not be met if there is a failure to complete prescribed physical therapy for non-clinical reasons.
 Documentation of formal physical therapy would be the therapist’s notes.
 If a patient is unable to complete physical therapy (PT) due to progressively, worsening pain and disability, the case will be reviewed on an individual basis by an internal physician reviewer.
 Documentation in the physical therapist’s notes demonstrating this must be submitted.

 Indications that are not covered

-Artificial Intervertebral Disc Replacement – Lumbar, single level is not covered for any additional indication, including, but not limited to the following because each is considered investigational:
+Artificial Intervertebral Disc Replacement – Lumbar is not covered for any additional indication, including, but not limited to the following because each is considered investigational:

 - The planned procedure includes the combined use of an artificial disc prosthesis and spinal fusion (i.e., hybrid surgery).

 - The planned procedure includes simultaneous multilevel implantation.